stayallive/hera/.github/CONTRIBUTING.md

 3. Update the documentation when changing any user-facing behavior.
 4. Submit your PR

-#### Continuous Integration

-Hera uses [Semaphore](https://semaphoreci.com/aschzero/hera) to build pull requests.
-Ensure the build for your PR succeeds and that the tests pass.

 ## Reporting Bugs

-Report your bug by creating a [new issue](https://github.com/aschzero/hera/issues) in this repository.
+Report your bug by creating a [new issue](https://github.com/stayallive/hera/issues) in this repository.

 ### Be Descriptive